-Embattled Season Of Bachelor in Paradise Gets A Premiere Date
+Embattled Season of Bachelor in Paradise Gets a Premiere Date

 Bachelor in Paradise is very much back in action, and it has a new premiere date.
-Season 3 will now air on Monday, August 4, and ABC is touting franchise favorites looking for another chance at love.
+Season 3 will now air on Monday, August 14 – one week later than the show’s initial scheduled premiere date of August 8 – and ABC is touting franchise favorites looking for another chance at love.
 The “much buzzed about summer” will include all previously announced cast members, as well as those “that were at the center of the investigation.”
-The investigation, of course, focused on the since-resolved sexual misconduct allegations stemming from a heavily intoxicated night of filming between DeMario Jackson and Corinne Olympios.
+The investigation, of course, focused on the since-resolved sexual misconduct allegations stemming from a heavily intoxicated night of filming between contestants DeMario Jackson and Corinne Olympios.
 The network does not specify in what capacity Olympios and Jackson will be present on Paradise, since neither returned to filming after the incident occurred, but both have recently announced they will return for the fourth season’s reunion special.
+It’s currently unclear how the show will address the allegations and their resolution, and if footage from the initial days of filming will be used.

 Comments